-General Honors (GH) courses are the heart of the University Honors Program and feature small class sizes, dedicated faculty members, interdisciplinary perspectives, active learning, and an exciting array of topics.
+General Honors (GH) courses are the heart of the Honors College and feature small class sizes, dedicated faculty members, interdisciplinary perspectives, active learning, and an exciting array of topics.
 Honors students often have opportunities to participate in cross-cultural experiences or service projects as part of local, national, or international field trips with their General Honors classes.

 Examples of recent General Honors (GH) course topics include: